intel-ai-tce/ai-documents/AEM/optimum-habana-perf.md

 # Setup Instructions

-Please make sure to follow [Driver Installation](https://docs.habana.ai/en/latest/Installation_Guide/Driver_Installation.html) to install Gaudi driver on the system.
+Please make sure to follow [Driver Installation](https://docs.habana.ai/en/latest/Installation_Guide/Driver_Installation.html) to install the Gaudi driver on the system.
-We suggest to use pytorch docker image to run below examples.
+It is recommended to use the PyTorch Docker image to run the examples below.

-To use dockerfile provided for the sample, please follow [Docker Installation](https://docs.habana.ai/en/latest/Installation_Guide/Additional_Installation/Docker_Installation.html) to setup habana runtime for Docker images.
+To use the provided Dockerfile for the sample, follow the [Docker Installation guide](https://docs.habana.ai/en/latest/Installation_Guide/Additional_Installation/Docker_Installation.html) to setup the Habana runtime for Docker images.
-The docker image helps users to setup pytorch software and packages to run the samples.
-Users still need to install required packages like deepspeed to run the samples.
+The Docker image assists in setting up the PyTorch software and packages to run the samples.
+However, installing additional required packages like DeepSpeed is still necessary to run the samples.

 ### Get examples from optimum-habana github repository
-To benchmark Llama2 and Llama3 models, we need to get optimum-habana from github repository by using below command.
+To benchmark Llama2 and Llama3 models, obtain optimum-habana from the GitHub repository using the following command.
 ```bash
 git clone -b v1.15.0 https://github.com/huggingface/optimum-habana.git
 cd optimum-habana/examples/text-generation
 ```

 ### Docker Run
-After docker build, users could follow below command to run and docker instance and users will be in the docker instance under text-generation folder.
+After building the Docker image, run the following command to start a Docker instance, which will open in the text-generation folder inside the docker instance.
 ```bash
 docker run -it --runtime=habana -e HABANA_VISIBLE_DEVICES=all -e OMPI_MCA_btl_vader_single_copy_mechanism=none   --cap-add=ALL --privileged=true  --net=host --ipc=host  -v "$PWD/../../":/workspace --workdir  /workspace/examples/text-generation  vault.habana.ai/gaudi-docker/1.19.0/ubuntu24.04/habanalabs/pytorch-installer-2.5.1:latest
 ```
 >**NOTE:**
-> The Huggingface model file size might be large, so we recommend to use an external disk as Huggingface hub folder. \
+> The Huggingface model file size might be large, so it is recommended to use an external disk as the Huggingface hub folder. \
-> Please export HF_HOME environment variable to your external disk and then export the mount point into docker instance. \
+> Export the HF_HOME environment variable to the external disk and then export the mount point into the Docker instance. \
 > ex: "-e HF_HOME=/mnt/huggingface -v /mnt:/mnt"

 ### Install required packages inside docker
-First, you should install the optimum-habana:
+First, install the optimum-habana:
 ```bash
 pip install --upgrade-strategy eager optimum[habana]
 ```